Ejigsonpeter/SynPolySegNet/README.md

 ## Contact

-For questions and feedback, please open an issue or contact [email].
+For questions and feedback, please open an issue or contact [ojeji1@morgan.edu].

 ## Contributing